Terms for Syriac Christians: Assyrian identity

 Rejecting assumptions of Asahel Grant, who claimed (in 1841) that modern Nestorians and other Christian groups of Mesopotamia are descendants of ancient Jewish tribes, Southgate remarked (in 1842):

 Southgate visited Christian communities of the Near East sometime before the ancient Assyrian sites were rediscovered by western archaeologists, and in 1844 he published additional remarks on local traditions of ancient ancestry:

+It's from the remarks of Horatio Southgate that the Armenian "Asori" (ասորի), which in Classical Armenian is derived from the Akkadian "Assur" (𒀸𒋩𒆠), has been noted and analyzed by several scholars, in relation to their significance for the question of Assyrian continuity.
+The Armenian Base Form Dictionary of the University of Texas at Austin defines "Asori" as meaning Assyrian and "Syrian" based on the writings of Movses Khorenatsi, and the label was translated as Assyrian from several Armenian language dictionaries.
+In a 2025 presentation at Yerevan State University, Dr. Nicholas Al-Jeloo noted that the Armenian "Asorakan" (ասորական) is simultaneously used to refer to the Syriac Orthodox Church and the Assyrian Church of the East, and that Asori didn't refer to the ancient Arameans until the Syriac Orthodox Church began a shift in names during the 1950s.

-Remarks of Horatio Southgate have been noted and analyzed by several scholars, in relation to their significance for the question or Assyrian continuity.
-Some authors have noted that in the language of Southgate's Armenian informers, term Assouri (Asori) would designate Syrians in general, while Armenian specific term for "Assyrians" would be Asorestantsi.
+Criticisms of the Armenian "Asori" exist from those who support Aramean identity, suggesting that the interpretation of "Asori" as Assyrian is made by those who lack understanding in the Armenian language.
+Some authors have noted that in the language of Southgate's Armenian informers, the term Assouri (Asori) would designate Syrians in general, while an Armenian specific term for "Assyrians" would be Asorestantsi.
 Such views were criticized by other authors.
 Noting that Southgate's reports do not state that Syriac Jacobites self‐identified as Assyrians, some authors have pointed out that Southgate himself did accept such notions, in opposition to Grant's theories.
 Systematic use of "Assyrian" designations for Syriac Christians gained wider acceptance in the context of later Protestant missions in the region, particularly after the establishment of the Archbishop of Canterbury's Mission to the Assyrian Christians (1886), that avoided the term "Nestorians" for adherents of the Church of the East.

-Syriac identity

-Syriac identity is manifested in several forms among modern Syriac Christians of the Near East.
-For some, those who self-identify as ethnic Syriacs (Suryoye) represent a distinctive ethnic group.
-For others, Syriacs are Arameans (from the pro-Aramean point of view), or Assyrians (from the pro-Assyrian point of view).
-In some communities, Syriac identity is thus closely merged with the modern Aramean identity, while among modern Assyrians, Syriac designation is viewed and accepted as a terminological variation, due to the etymological origin of the term.